daviddalpiaz/bsl/03-computing.md

 ## STAT 432 Idioms

 R tutorials and advice are plentiful online.
-While we do not want to discourage you from using the resources above, or using your own creativity, the following sections will specify some strong suggestinons for how to use R, RStudio, and R Markdown in STAT 432.
+While we do not want to discourage you from using the resources above, or using your own creativity, the following sections will specify some strong suggestions for how to use R, RStudio, and R Markdown in STAT 432.

 In other words, information below here supersedes any information from the above sources.

 ### R Versions

 You should always use the most up-to-date version of R and RStudio.
-You **must** use at least R verions 3.6.2.
+You **must** use at least R versions 3.6.2.

 Importantly, R versions after 3.6.0 have slightly different random number generation.
-Although, even with the most recent version, sometimes R keeps the old ranomd number generation.
+Although, even with the most recent version, sometimes R keeps the old random number generation.
 To check that you are on the most recent random number generation, run:

 ```r